US Water & Air Testing

 3. OBTAIN A PRODUCT TO DISINFECT THE WELL

-• A chlorinated product is recommended.
-Commonly a non scented chlorine bleach is used due to it being readily available which is most likely the reason why it is recommended by the EPA and Agricultural Universities.
-However, there are some products that are designed specifically for well sanitation which can be purchased at stores like Tractor Supply and rural area hardware stores.
+A chlorinated product is recommended for effective chlorine disinfection.
+Commonly, a non-scented chlorine bleach is used due to its wide availability, which is likely why it is endorsed by the EPA and Agricultural Universities for water sanitation.
+However, there are specialized products designed specifically for well sanitation that can be found at stores like Tractor Supply and rural hardware stores.
+The dosage of chlorine needed will vary based on the product used, the diameter of the well casing, the depth of the well, and the standing water level within the well.

 4. ACCESSING THE WELL